2002 in Spain: Events

 1 January — The Euro Currency officially became the legal tender for Spain, along with the other European Union (EU) Eurozone member area countries, replacing the Spanish peseta by being introduced physically with the official launch of the currency coins and banknotes.

 July - Perejil Island Crisis, a diplomatic and military tension erupted between Spain and Morocco after Moroccan soldiers occupied the Perejil Island, Spain launched a military operation to retake it.

+November- Prestige oil spill occurred when an oil tanker sank off the Galician coast and caused one of the Spain's most severe environmental catastrophes polluted large areas of the shoreline and prompted widespread political backlash.

+Economic performance - Spain showed an economic growth compared to other EU countries, driven by construction, tourism and domestic consumption.